evert/evert.github.com/_posts/2023/2023-01-12-knex-sql-injection.md

 -------

 It's quite unfortunate to see that this went unpatched for so long.
-I'd invite anyone reading this to try to not pile on on the authors but think about the larger ecosystem.
+I'd invite anyone reading this to try to not pile on on the (likely volunteer) authors but think about the larger ecosystem.

 This bug was hidden in plain sight.
 Lots of people must have randomly ran into it and a ticket was opened.
 Probably the most responsible thing to do would have been what [@rgmz][8] did: do their best to contact the authors, failing that contact Github Security Team.
-After the Github Security Team also weren't able to connect to the authors make a CVE which puts this on every everyone's radar.
+After the Github Security Team also weren't able to connect to the authors, make a CVE which puts this on every everyone's radar.
 This Ultimately led to a random bystander make their first contribution and [submit a fix][9].

 Knex feels high risk now though, and I can't help wondering what else might be unpatched.
-I've only recently made the jump from just writing my own queries to a querybuilder/ORM (after like 20 years) and chose Knex, but it's probably best to just avoid intermediates and leaky abstractions
+I've only recently made the jump from just writing my own queries for like 20 years to Knex, but I'm probably reversing that decision for my next project.

 [1]: https://github.com/knex/knex/issues/1227
 [2]: https://www.ghostccamm.com/blog/knex_sqli/